 When serializing or deserializing an object, the XmlSerializer class does not perform XML validation.
 For this reason, it is often safe to omit schema information by providing a trivial implementation of this method, for example by returning nullptr (Nothing in Visual Basic).

 If providing schema information is necessary, you should use the XmlSchemaProviderAttribute attribute.
-The GetSchema method should still return Nothing (or Nothing).
+The GetSchema method should still return nullptr (or Nothing).